LOTI Heroes

 Riaz Phillips

-Writer, photographer and founder of Tezeta Press, Riaz Phillips is responsible for opening up a wider conversation about representation and diversity in food media in this country.
-His first two self-published projects, Belly Full and Community Comfort, celebrate Caribbean food culture and black and ethnic minority cooking in the UK, and his third and fourth books, West Winds: History and hidden tales from Jamaica and East Winds: Recipes, history and tales from the hidden Caribbean have been two of the most talked about cookbook releases of the past two years.
+Author, food writer and photographer Riaz Phillips is responsible for opening up a wider conversation about representation and diversity in food media in this country.
+His first two self-published projects (via Tezeta Press), Belly Full and Community Comfort, celebrate Caribbean food culture and black and ethnic minority cooking in the UK, and his third and fourth books, West Winds: History and hidden tales from Jamaica and East Winds: Recipes, history and tales from the hidden Caribbean have been two of the most talked about cookbook releases of the past couple of years.

 @riazphillips